From Movement Primitives to Distance Fields to Dynamical Systems: Experiments

 Although the quadratic spline only uses piecewise quadratic polynomials for trajectory encoding, it achieves comparable performance with other commonly used movement primitives.
 This is a benefit from the flexibility provided by the spline, which allows local adjustments to be made without affecting the entire trajectory (see Figure \ref{fig:Nsegments}).
 The piecewise line segments also enable distance field computation, however, it is limited by the low degree of the polynomials and the discontinuity of the derivatives.
 Therefore, the quadratic spline is preferable as it can encode trajectories expressively while providing an analytical form for distance computation.
 We also compare the results with cubic splines in Figure \ref{fig:quadratic_vs_cubic}, a concatenation of higher-order Bernstein polynomials which is also widely used in trajectory encoding.
 The cubic spline with $N$ segments has $2N+2$ parameters in total in the case of $C^1$ continuity.
 While cubic splines perform better with the same number of segments, they offer no significant advantage over quadratic splines for an equivalent number of parameters.

-\textbf{Computation Time.} We evaluate the computational cost of our approach across varying numbers of segments ($N$) and dimensions ($D$).
-Specifically, we measure the time required to compute distances, gradients, and time phases for 2,500 points relative to a quadratic curve in parallel using PyTorch.
+\textbf{Computation Time.} We evaluate in Fig. \ref{fig:computation_time} the computational cost of our approach across varying numbers of segments and dimensions.
+The computational cost of fusing $M$ demonstrations, each with $N$ segments, is equivalent to processing a single trajectory composed of $MN$ segments.
+We measure the time required to compute distances, gradients, and time phases for 2,500 points relative to a quadratic curve in parallel using PyTorch.
 Results are shown in Figure~\ref{fig:computation_time}.
-Notably, for typical robotic settings (e.g., $N \leq 20$, $D \leq 10$), our method is highly efficient—requiring only $\sim$2\,ms on a single NVIDIA GeForce RTX 3060 laptop GPU and less than 10\, ms on an AMD Ryzen 7 6800H CPU.
-Even with significantly larger $N$ and $D$, the method remains efficient, particularly on the GPU.
+Notably, for typical robotic settings (e.g., $MN \leq 100$, $D \leq 10$), our method is highly efficient—requiring less than 5ms on a single NVIDIA GeForce RTX 3060 laptop GPU and less than 10\, ms on an AMD Ryzen 7 6800H CPU.
+Even with significantly larger $MN$ and $D$, the method remains efficient, particularly on the GPU.
 Further performance gains are possible due to the method’s simplicity and ease of implementation.

 \textbf{Flexibility and Stability. }To answer \textbf{Q2}, we evaluate the dynamical system derived from the distance field by analyzing its behavior with varying \(\lambda\) values (Figure \ref{fig:ds}).
 A larger \(\lambda\) increases the influence of the distance field, enhancing resistance to disturbances.
 In contrast, smaller \(\lambda\) values allow for smoother curvature following, resulting in less rigid trajectory adherence.
 Adjusting \(\lambda\) directly impacts the system's responsiveness, stability, and convergence.
 The results demonstrate the flexibility of the distance field representation in dynamically shaping autonomous system behaviors.
 Figure \ref{fig:ds} shows results on various shapes from the LASA dataset with \(\lambda = 3.0\).